 HERBERT, Reginald.
 1508.
 Private, Private Lancashire Fusiliers 40567

 HERMON, Edward William.
 Junior Major in the KEH in 1910 late 7th (Queen's Own) Hussars, commanded the Oxford and Cambridge Squadron, then 'C' Squadron and Mentioned in Despatches (London Gazette Supplement 16/06/1916).
 He then transferred in June 1916 to become Lieutenant Colonel, 24th (Tyneside Irish) Battalion, Northumberland Fusiliers.
 He was KIA 09/04/17 aged 38 leading an attack at Arras having been shot through the heart.
-In total, he was mentioned in despatches three times, and posthumously awarded the DSO.
+In total, he was Mentioned in Despatches three times, and posthumously awarded the Distinguished Service Order and 1914/15 Star trio.
 Born Preston, Lancashire 10/061878.
 Went to Christ College Oxford in 1898.
 At the outbreak of the Boer War he joined the 2nd Volunteer Battalion, the Royal Sussex Regiment.
 On 9/05/1900 he was gazetted to be a Second Lieutenant in the 7th Hussars.
 In 1904, he married his first cousin, Ethel.
 Their fathers were brothers and were both in the cotton spinning and manufacturing business.
 Their eldest child, Betty, was born in the Transvaal in 1906.
 At the time of the birth of their eldest son Robert Arthur, the following year, they were living in Norwich.
 Mary was born in Farnborough in 1909.
 Olga in 1911, and Kenneth in 1915, were born at Brook Hill House, Cowfold, Horsham.
 Sussex.
 Throughout these years, it seems that Edward remained on the Army Retired list and had no formal occupation.
 Son of Mr. and Mrs. Sidney A. Hermon of The White House, Balcombe, Sussex; husband of Ethel Hermon, of Brook Hill House, Cowfold, Sussex.
 Buried in ROCLINCOURT MILITARY CEMETERY, FRANCE.
 Name commemorated on Balcombe Victory Hall And Frescoes, West Sussex; Christ Church College, Oxford and St Peters Church, Cowford, West Sussex, UK.
 Wrote 'For love and courage: the letters of Lieutenant Colonel E.W.
 Hermon from the Western Front 1914-1917'.
 Major in 1915.

 HERRERA, Lionel Ralph Martin.
 949. Private KEH.
 Entered France 1/06/1915 and served with them until 30/03/1917.
 Private 4th Battalion Royal Fusiliers 59126 from 12/10/1917 until 14/10/1917 then 24th Battalion 15/10/1917 until discharge on 21/03/1919.
 Born in Port of Spain, Trinidad on 30/01/1897 and left Trinidad for UK before 18/10/1915.
 Living in Trinidad in 1946.
 Died 28/06/1977 in Perth, Western Australia.
 Photograph available on www.kingedwardshorse.net